Leofric99/archivist/README.md

 > **Note:** For full metadata support, ensure all system dependencies are installed as described above.
 > The mapping of EXIF tags to their internal names is handled in `run/config.py` and does not require alteration.

+#### Restructuring Folders

+You can reorganise your photo and video files into a structured folder hierarchy based on their filenames and dates:

+- Choose "Restructure Folder Structure" from the menu.
+- Enter the source directory containing your photos and videos.
+- The script will check that all files conform to the standard naming scheme (e.g., `YYYYMMDD_HHMMSS_suffix.ext`).
+- If all files are named correctly, you will be prompted for a root directory where the reorganised folders will be created.
+- The script will group files by decade, year, and by a suffix if there are enough files with the same suffix (default is 10).
+Files without a suffix are further organised into monthly subfolders.
+- All files are copied (not moved) into the new structure.
+The contents of the target root directory will be deleted before restructuring.

+> **Warning:** The target root directory (which should be empty to begin with) will be cleared before files are copied.
+Make sure to back up